Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/addr.md

 `string8    string6 GUARDIAN`

-Sub-address common to the SU (Sub-Units) referenced by this CFTNET.
+Sub- address common to the SU (Sub- Units) referenced by this CFTNET.

 **Mandatory**